-- Denver Water’s conservation plan aims to accelerate the pace of water conservation in its service area and reduce overall water use from pre-drought usage (2001) by 22 percent by 2016.
+- Denver Water’s conservation plan aims to accelerate the pace of water conservation in its service area and reduce overall water use from pre-2002 drought usage by 22 percent by 2016.

 *Gallons per person per day is calculated using total treated water consumed by Denver Water customers divided by the population in our service area.
 It includes all uses: residential, commercial, industrial and institutional.

 - Studies show that after communities make significant emergency changes in how they use water, when the crisis is over, usage will creep back toward pre-drought levels unless conservation becomes a habit.
 In order to have the water we need for the future, we all need to build conservation into our lifestyles.

 - Denver Water does enforce water waste rules and has implemented a section in its Operating Rules that speaks specifically to water conservation.
 Some components of the conservation program are mandatory, including restrictions on the time of day and number of days that irrigation can occur and the incorporation of soil amendment on property before a new tap can be set.
 Of course, during severe conditions, Denver Water will impose mandatory drought restrictions.

 - To build community awareness about the need to conserve water, Denver Water has continued its Use Only What You Need ad campaign.

 - Summer watering rules and schedules are mailed to all Denver Water customers each spring.